 The Arapahoe Community College Campus Police Department, taking into account the safety of the community, determines the content and scope of the notification and initiates the notification system unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-Arapahoe Community College will not reveal the name of a victim in a timely warning statement.
-This practice applies to all timely warning - regardless of the crime committed.
 The College will provide adequate follow up information to keep the college community informed.